 Tracie McMillion, CFA, Head of Global Asset Allocation Strategy

 Michelle Wan, CFA, Investment Strategy Analyst

 Chao Ma, PhD, CFA, FRM, Global Portfolio and Quantitative Strategist

 - Holding a concentrated portfolio of riskier assets could result in greater portfolio downturns when markets correct.
-Holding a diversified portfolio with the potential to control downside risk could be advantageous during times of market stress.
+Holding a diversified portfolio with the potential to mitigate downside risk could be advantageous during times of market stress.
 We believe investors should follow an appropriate asset allocation strategy through short-term dislocations.

-- A well-defined strategy can help investors avoid making emotionally-driven financial decisions.
+- A well-defined strategy can help investors avoid making emotionally driven financial decisions.
 Some common behavioral biases include: chasing past winners and losers and recency bias, or trading based on recent trends.

 1 Asset allocation and diversification do not guarantee investment returns or eliminate risk of loss.
 They are investment methods used to help manage risk and volatility within a portfolio.
 There is no guarantee any asset class will perform in a similar manner in the future.